Five thousand feet above sea level sits the city of Da Lat, known as the ‘Agricultural Capital’ of Vietnam for its rich soil and temperate climate.

 - Hours: 8am – 12am

-- 100 Roofs Maze Bar is a Crazy House-esq bar that has seemingly endless nooks and crannies to sit and enjoy your drinks.
-Having no idea how extensive the place was, my husband and I were on our way out the door to leave when some people asked us if we had been to the roofs.
-Had we not turned back around, we would have missed the vast majority of the sprawling bar and the incredible views from the many rooftops.
-A must see stop in Da Lat as every turn produced yet another mind blowing discovery.
+- 100 Roofs Maze Bar is a Crazy House-esqe bar that has seemingly endless nooks and crannies to sit and enjoy your drink of choice.
+Having no idea how extensive the place was, my husband and I were on our way to leave when some people asked us if we had made it to the roofs.
+Had we left, we would have missed the vast majority of the sprawling bar and the incredible views from the multiple rooftop areas.
+An absolute must-see stop in Da Lat as every turn produced yet another artistic masterpiece.

 - The Night Market

 - Da Lat’s night market takes place every evening in the city center on Nguyen Thi Minh Khai Street, just off the west end of Xuan Huong Lake.
-The main square (technically a circle) serves as a main trading hub, the morning produce trade running from 2 am to 9 am, and kicking off again in the evening around 6 pm when clothing vendors and food vendors come out for the lively night market and close up around 10 pm.
+The main square (technically a circle) serves as a main trading hub, the morning produce trade running from 2 am to 9 am, and kicking off again in the evening around 6 pm when clothing and food vendors come out for the lively night market, closing up shops around 10 pm.

 - Address: Nguyen Thi Minh Khai and Nam Ky Khoi Nghia, Da Lat, Lam Dong, Vietnam